MozillaFoundation/mofo-example-app/README.md

+# The  Mozilla Foundation Client-Side Prototype

-Clone this repository if you're starting a new MoFo application.
+Clone this repository if you're starting a new MoFo client-side application.

 The repo contains all the technologies we talk about in the [MoFo Engineering Handbook](https://github.com/MozillaFoundation/MoFo-Engineering-Handbook) and contains an example application that you can use as springboard